sheinsight/react-use/docs/docs/en/docs/features/dependencies-collection.md

 }
 ```

-Through such means, we can implement a simple dependency collection system, where only the states that are used by the user will trigger re-rendering.
-Internally in `@shine/react-use`, this whole logic is integrated into the `useTrackedRefState()` Hook (not yet exposed externally), used to implement the functionality of dependency collection.
+Through such methods, we can implement a simple dependency collection system, where re-rendering is only triggered when the user uses a particular state.
+Within `@shined/react-use`, this entire set of logic has been integrated into the `useTrackedRefState()` Hook (not yet publicly exposed), to implement the dependencies collection feature.